Sorry, you need to enable JavaScript to visit this website.

 Which Service Center should I go to for help?
 Do I need to go to my assigned Service Center to get help?

 Customers are welcome to visit any of the five DHS/ESA Decentralized Service Centers.
-For your convenience, a list of the service center locations, go there or you are welcome to call the DHS Call Center on (202) 727-5355 to inquire about the locations nearest you.
+For your convenience, a list of the service center locations, go there or you are welcome to call the DHS Call Center at (202) 727-5355 to inquire about the locations nearest you.
 A consumer does not have to report to their assigned Service Center to receive any services from the agency.
 Consumers should be advised that the agency has established the “No Wrong Door” policy to accommodate any need for services regardless of their residential location throughout the city.
 Consumers who are directed to leave to go to their “assigned” service center should ask to speak with the Front Desk Supervisor or Center Manager.

 Which applications do I need to fill out in order to get Medicaid/QMB/Food Stamp/ TANF benefits?